LIVERY XML PROPERTIES

 The types of dynamic material available are as follows:

 - Material: This is used when you wish to swap the "base" material for another one.
-For dynamic materials you will need:
+For dynamic materials you will need to have set up a

 - Texture: This is for when you wish to assign a texture to a material.
-For dynamic textures you will need:
+For dynamic textures you will need to have a

 <Type>